ucsb-cs148/w25/_lab/lab01.md

 ## Step 5: Document your meetings

-During [lec02]({{'/lectures/lec02/' | relative_url }}), you have first practiced logging meetings in GitHub.
-Make sure to log today's meeting as well, and capture it as `lab01.md` in the `sprint01` folder you created in lecture.
+During [lec02]({{'/lectures/lec02/' | relative_url }}), you will have first practiced logging meetings in GitHub.
+Make sure to log any standup and other team meetings as well, and capture it as `lab01.md` and\or `lab02.md` in the `sprint01` folder you created in lecture.
 Reminder: In your github repository, you structure the documentation of your meetings into 'sprints' (which are week-long unless you as a team decide on a different interval).

 <div class="grade" markdown="1">

 **Graded**: (20) You earn these points if/only if:
-* your group logged `lec02.md` and `lab01.md` meetings in the `sprint01` subfolder.
+* your group logged `lec02.md` and at least one of `lab01.md` `lab02.md` meetings in the `sprint01` subfolder.
 * you took accurate attendance, accounting for all members of your group (See the [teams page]({{'/teams_page/' | relative_url }}) for a list of group members)
 * the meeting notes the scribe took are added to the above files.
 For future meetings, you will replace `lab01` with the respective meeting time denominator (e.g. `lec05` or `10-17-2pm`)